cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 > ## 2.
 Features ##

 The website will contain a few features.
-Some have bee explicitly requested by Banyan Videos Corp (BVC), and the others have been implicitly added as part of the design process
+Some have been explicitly requested by Banyan Videos Corporation (BVC), and the others have been implicitly added as part of the design process

 Feature Table